The City of Salisbury will operate on the following schedule for the Labor Day holiday, Monday, Sept. 5:

 Road closures, detours expected along South Fulton, West Horah, Main, Fisher Streets

 Salisbury will serve as the backdrop for an upcoming Hallmark Movie beginning next week.
 The production may affect travel near Salisbury High School, homes along the 400 block of South Fulton Street, and the 100 block of East Fisher Street, Tuesday, June 28 through Friday, July 1.
 Intermittent road closures also may occur on Saturday, July 2 along South Fulton Street.
 Detour signage will be in place.

 Salisbury City Council approves the city budget for the fiscal year 2022-2023 (FY23).

-The City of Salisbury will operate on a limited schedule in observance of Memorial Day, Monday, May 27.
+The City of Salisbury will operate on a limited schedule for the Juneteenth holiday, Monday, June 20.

-The City of Salisbury will operate on a limited schedule in observance of Good Friday, Friday, April 19.
+The City of Salisbury will operate on the following schedule in observance of Good Friday, Friday, April 15:

 Everyone has a natural right to many things, including clean air.
 As the City of Salisbury continues to make strides to improve public health, we need to have the ability to observe our current impact on our natural resources.

 Springtime is here bringing with it a fresh spirit of optimism and a feeling of renewal.
 This season gives us an opportunity to unencumbered our lives from the trappings of modern living.
 Spring is a time to simplify, rejuvenate and retool.
 One way we can do this is by exercising the springtime ritual of spring cleaning.